‘General Hospital’ Schedule Shift: Episode Slated To Air On Wednesday, February 27 Bumped For Cohen Testimony

-Viewers in many areas across the country are tuning in to ABC on Wednesday afternoon ready to see some crazy action play out on General Hospital for the characters throughout Port Charles.
-Unfortunately, due to the network’s continuing coverage of Michael Cohen’s testimony in front of Congress, the show slated to air on February 27 is being bumped out and will air on Thursday instead.
+Viewers in many areas across the country are tuning in to ABC on Wednesday afternoon, ready to see some crazy action play out on General Hospital for the characters throughout Port Charles.
+Unfortunately, due to the network’s continuing coverage of Michael Cohen’s testimony in front of Congress, the show slated to air on February 27 is being bumped out — and will air on Thursday, instead.

-General Hospital fans will surely be frustrated by the decision on ABC’s part, as news interruptions and preemptions typically do.
-The network didn’t share this decision very far ahead of when the episode was supposed to air in many regions of the country, and a lot of viewers will likely be confused when they check their DVRs later and don’t find a new episode.
+General Hospital fans will surely be frustrated by the decision on ABC’s part.
+The network didn’t share this decision very far ahead of when the episode was originally scheduled to air in many regions of the country, and a lot of viewers will likely be confused when they check their DVRs later and don’t find a new episode.

-In fact, this is the second time this week that viewers are running into issues in many cases.
+In fact, this is the second time this week that viewers are running into issues.
 Numerous General Hospital fans were left without a new episode to watch on Monday when an old episode description threw off the recording plans for many devices.

 In this case, the news of the schedule shift was shared via the General Hospital Twitter page.
-They noted that the February 27 episode would be pushed out due to breaking news coverage and they confirmed that encore shows would air in areas of the country not impacted by the news coverage airing when GH usually would.
+They noted that the February 27 episode would be pushed out due to breaking news coverage, and they confirmed that encore shows would air in areas of the country not impacted by the news coverage airing when GH usually would.

 Unfortunately, due to breaking news – today's episode of #GH will not air as scheduled.
 Because we want to make sure no one misses a second of the action, all-new episodes will return tomorrow.
 Expect an encore in markets where the live-coverage won't affect our time slot. #GH55